 - Small Business Blog

 - How to Rebuild During the Coronavirus Pandemic 2021

 The COVID-19 outbreak has caused financial havoc around the globe, leaving many U.S. small-business owners struggling to survive or rebuild.
-Our Impact of COVID-19 on Small Business infographic has important – and depressing – statistics about the pandemic.
+Check out our Impact of COVID-19 on Small Business infographic with important – and depressing – statistics about the pandemic.

 While the short-term outlook varies by industry, consider what recovery for you will look like once the economy begins to return to “normal” – or the new normal.
 If you’re not sure what your strategy should include while rebuilding, strategies to help with getting your business back on track are outlined here.

 Bank Term Loans Now • Pre-Qualify in Minutes

 Your initial business plan may have been an effective road-map pre-pandemic, but while rebuilding, you might have to make edits.

 Consider how you can pivot to the new economic normal.
 An important element of your business plan is the industry analysis.
 You’re not the only one being affected.
 Research what other in your space are doing to survive or attract new customers.
 Look into trends and determine if product or service changes could help your business.

 Clearly lay out your brand’s strengths and weaknesses.
 What was working before?
 What didn’t work?
 How can you adjust?